buildingSMART/BCF-API/README.md

 Get topics that are open, assigned to Architect@example.com and created after December 5 2015.
 Sort the result on last modified

     https://example.com/bcf/1.0/projects/F445F4F2-4D02-4B2A-B612-5E456BEF9137/topics?$filter=assigned_to eq 'Architect@example.com' and status eq 'Open' and creation_date gt datetime'2015-12-05T00:00:00+01:00'&$orderby=modified_date desc

+Odata does not support list operators.
+To achieve list query, use the 'or' operator.
+Get topics that have at least one of the labels 'Architecture', 'Structural' or 'Heating'

+     https://example.com/bcf/1.0/projects/F445F4F2-4D02-4B2A-B612-5E456BEF9137/topics?$filter=contains(labels, 'Architecture') or contains(labels, 'Structural') or contains(labels, 'Heating')

 **Example Request**